Martichou/unswayed-server/README.md

 * [Special Token](readme/special/token.md) : `GET /api/special/token`
 * [Special KeepAlive](readme/special/token_keepalive.md) : `PATCH /api/special/token_keepalive`

+## Windows (WSL2) port forwarding
+If you're working on Windows using WSL2 you might need to forward the port from the host to wsl.

+``sh
+netsh interface portproxy add v4tov4 listenport=8080 listenaddress=192.168.1.19 connectport=8080 connectaddress=172.20.14.205
+``

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.